catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 |

-Now that you understand how you can access the Catalyst Cloud, there are a few small administrative concerns to be aware of before we continue.
+Now that you understand how you can access Catalyst Cloud, there are a few small administrative concerns to be aware of before we continue.

 :ref:`Previous page <services_on_the_catalyst_cloud>` - :ref:`Next page